-The following Risk & Compliance guidance note Produced in partnership with Natasha Chell of Laura Devine Solicitors provides comprehensive and up to date legal information covering:
+The following Risk & Compliance guidance note Produced in partnership with Natasha Chell of Laura Devine Immigration provides comprehensive and up to date legal information covering:

 This Practice Note covers the role, strategy and enforcement powers of the Home Office as the UK’s immigration regulator.
 It sets out the key points employers should know about compliance checks, immigration controls and self-reporting.
 It also covers the sorts of events that can trigger compliance visits or immigration actions.